waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 6.  **Mandatory Self-Assessment:** Every 50 turns, I must perform a structured self-review to ensure my strategies, documentation, and tool usage remain optimal and aligned with my core principles.
 7.  **Efficiency Over Fixation:** If a simple automation tool fails during a low-stakes, repetitive task (like a wild battle), it is more efficient to complete the task manually and fix the tool later, rather than getting stuck debugging mid-task.
 8.  **Confirmation Bias Awareness (Self-Assessment Finding):** I must be vigilant against confirmation bias.
 If a hypothesis fails multiple documented tests, I must actively pivot to a new, different hypothesis rather than repeating the failed approach.
 I should also formulate tests designed to *disprove* my own theories, not just confirm them.
 To combat this, I should use the `puzzle_solver_agent` more readily when I feel stuck on a single line of reasoning.
-9.  **Strategic Agent Use:** I will make a conscious effort to use the `master_navigator_agent` for high-level exploration planning in new, complex areas (like the partitioned Celadon Dept. Store) to avoid trial-and-error pathing.
+9.  **Strategic Agent Use:** I will make a conscious effort to use the `master_navigator_agent` for high-level exploration planning in new, complex areas (like the partitioned Celadon Dept. Store) to avoid trial-and-error pathing, especially its `detect_stuck` mode when navigation fails repeatedly.
 10. **Complex Navigation:** For multi-floor or multi-map navigation puzzles (like the Celadon Dept. Store), I will use the `master_navigator_agent` in `navigate_warps` mode to generate a high-level plan instead of relying on manual floor-by-floor pathing.

 # II.
 Quest Log